-Once the sale has been completed, the proceeds received by the Trust will be placed in an investment fund to produce a continuous long term financial return.
-It is intended that this funding stream will support Internet development activities through the APNIC Foundation and other channels.
+The proceeds received by the Trust were placed in an investment fund to produce a continuous long term financial return.
+This funding stream will support Internet development activities through the APNIC Foundation and other channels.

-11. What APIDT accountability measures will be in place?
+11. What APIDT accountability measures are in place?